MVerbakel/MVerbakel.github.io/_posts/2021-03-05-confidence-intervals.md

 - 1) Calculating a CI for the percentage difference instead of the absolute difference (e.g. percentage change in average spend).
 The percentage is sometimes easier to interpret and compare than the absolute difference (e.g. 10% increase is clear, whereas a $5 difference requires you to check the baseline to decide if it's large).
 - 2) Calculating a CI for a ratio where the denominator is not the unit of randomisation (e.g. clicks/views when the experiment randomised visitors).
 In this case the observations are not independent.

-#### Fieller's method for percentage change
+#### Fieller's method (example for percentage change)

-The variance of the difference variance(meanA - meanB) is simply variance(meanA) + variance(meanB).
+The variance of the difference, variance(meanA - meanB), is simply variance(meanA) + variance(meanB).
 However, the variance of the percentage difference = variance((meanB-meanA)/meanA) = variance(meanB/meanA), which is a ratio metric.
 Given the two means come from normal distributions, they are jointly bivariate normal, and the ratio is also normally distributed.

 Fieller's theorem gives an approximate confidence interval for a ratio of means: